FAC9/notes/week5/fs-readFile.md

 This is `fs.readFile` in execution order:

 * A read stream is started on the file specified by the first argument of `fs.readFile`, which will read the file chunk by chunk.
 This is the asynchronous part, as we don't know how long this will take to finish.
+If an encoding argument is provided it will encode the readStream.
 * As each new chunk gets read the 'data' event fires appending that chunk to the `fileContent` variable.
 * Now a few things can happen.
 Either an 'error' event occurs (maybe the file specified doesn't exist, for example) and it triggers a function that executes the callback.
 The callback is now executed and control goes to it with the `Error` as the value of its first parameter `err`.
 We hit its first line `if (err) throw err`, it returns true and the error is thrown, and execution ends.
 * The other thing that can happen is the file is read successfully and the 'end' event is triggered.
 This runs a function which executes our callback, except this time the value of the first parameter is `null` and the value of the second is the `fileContent` variable, which contains the contents of the read file. `if (err) throw err` will return `false` and then `fileContent` will get `console.logged`.